 How we support facilitators

-This document provides a huge amount of information; starting with practical suggestions on about how to get your meeting started and then advise on actually running the meeting.
+This document provides a huge amount of information; starting with practical suggestions on how to get your meeting started and then advice on actually running the meeting.

 It is not designed to be read all in one go, but dipped into regularly as your experience grows and new challenges present.